 Genetic Risk and Ovarian Cancer

-- The Americans with Disabilities Act (ADA) addresses similar issues regulating medical information about disabilities by protecting both privacy and discrimination (employment, public services, public accommodations, however, genetic illnesses are not specifically referenced).
+The Americans with Disabilities Act (ADA) addresses similar issues regulating medical information about disabilities by protecting both privacy and discrimination (employment, public services and public accommodations; genetic illnesses are not specifically referenced, however).

-- The Health Insurance Portability and Accountability Act (HIPAA), passed in 1996, upholds some restrictions on use of genetic information on setting premiums and determining eligibility for benefits in health insurance.
+The Health Insurance Portability and Accountability Act, passed in 1996, upholds some restrictions on the use of genetic information in setting premiums and determining eligibility for benefits in health insurance.

 The Patient Protection and Affordable Care Act, passed in 2010, states that health insurance providers cannot deny coverage or set rates based upon any pre-existing medical condition.

 Kanchi et al. (2014) Integrated analysis of germline and somatic variants in ovarian cancer.
 Nature Communications.
 5: 3156.